jpverkamp/blog/content/reviews/books/Peng Shepherd/The Cartographers.md

 <!--more-->

 Plus side: I love the premise.
-Take the idea of {{<wikipedia "phantom settlements">}} / {{<wikipedia "copyright traps">}}.
+Take the idea of [[wiki:phantom settlements]]() / [[wiki:copyright traps]]().
 Now make it so that if you happen to have the right map--you can actually get to those phantom settlements.
 I may have to check out [Paper Towns](https://www.goodreads.com/book/show/6442769-paper-towns).

 Minus side: it takes *forever* to actually get to the magic of the book.
 You (as the reader) are sure there's more to them than you'd think, either having read the blurb--or just being aware of the book's genre.
 But for how magical a concept it is, we barely get anything to do with them until halfway through the book and even then we're only touching the surface.